-In April 2009, the FASB issued an amendment to ASC Topic 320, "Investments - Debt and Equity" (previously reported as FASB Staff Position No. 115-2 and 124-2) which amends the guidance in regard to other-than-temporary impairments on debt and equity securities in the financial statements.
+In April 2009, the FASB issued an amendment to ASC Topic 320, "Investments - Debt and Equity" which amends the guidance in regard to other-than-temporary impairments on debt and equity securities in the financial statements.
 Topic 320 also requires additional disclosures in the financial statements that enable users to understand the types of debt and equity securities held, including those investments in an unrealized loss position for which an other-than-temporary impairment has or has not been recognized.
 The adoption of the amendment to Topic 320 became effective for all interim and annual reporting periods ending after June 15, 2009.
-The adoption of this amended topic did not have any material impact on the Company's financial position or results of operation.
+The adoption of this amended topic did not have any material impact on the Company's operations, financial condition or liquidity.

-In May 2009, the FASB issued ASC Topic 855, "Subsequent Events" (previously reported as SFAS No. 165, "Subsequent Events").
+In May 2009, the FASB issued ASC Topic 855, "Subsequent Events".
 The statement is to establish general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
 Topic 855 became effective June 15, 2009 for all subsequent reporting periods.
-The adoption of Topic 855 did not have any material impact on the Company's financial position or results of operation.
+The adoption of Topic 855 did not have any material impact on the Company's operations, financial condition or liquidity.